A Little More About the Team

 Amy San Filippo brings almost 14 years of experience to Fit For Life Physical Therapy.
 Most of her experience is with outpatient orthopedics, but she also has experience working in various other settings, including skilled nursing facilities, Nationwide Children’s Sports Medicine, and the Neo Natal Intensive Care Unit at Mount Carmel West.
 Amy enjoys working with triathletes of all levels, from sprint to Ironman distances.

 Amy has been a swimmer and and runner since she was 6 years old.
 She is a marathoner and triathlete who began competing in triathlons in 2000, and this past summer, she completed Ironman Delaware.
 She has experience as a Level III ASCA Swim Coach and also has experience as a high school water polo coach.
+She is a member of the United States Masters Swimming (USMS) and is a certified running coach and triathlon coach ASFA, as well as a member of WOWSA (World Open Water Swimming Association).
 Amy received a bachelor’s degree in Exercise Physiology from OSU in 1996, her Master of Physical Therapy, also at OSU, in 2003, and then completed her Doctor of Physical Therapy at Marymount University in 2008.